PenguinCloud/WaddlePerf/README.md

 More to come

-We take these outputs and convert them out in USABLE JSON structures locally or to S3 .
+We take these outputs and convert them out in USABLE JSON structures locally or to S3 as well as to a local database, if configured (coming in v3.1.0).

 # Why this image vs others
 ## Built in self testing and healing